 How to apply for funding

-Each April, the European Commission publishes LIFE calls for project proposals.
-Applicants for close-to-market projects can apply in the areas of climate action and environment & resource efficiency.
+Every year, the European Commission publishes LIFE calls for proposals.
+Applicants for close-to-market projects can apply in the areas of climate change mitigation and adaptation and circular economy and quality of life.

 Tips for applicants